vonmillhausen/sf2000/README.md

 The firmware for the SF2000 is actually located on the microSD card, in a file called `biserv.asd` located in the BIOS folder.
 This file is a monolithic binary blob, which contains the device's OS, the emulators, their settings... basically everything.
 The file is currently being investigated.
 Here are some findings from it:

 ### Key Bindings
 `osaka#9664` discovered that the OS supports loading game-specific key bindings from `.kmp` files, stored in the `save` folder for each system and named after a game's ROM file (e.g., `/FC/save/Game Name.kmp`).
 They also discovered where in the `biserv.asd` file the default mappings for each emulator are stored.
 Working with this information, `notv37#4200` worked out what bits related to what buttons for each emulator.
-Using `notv37#4200`'s findings, `osaka#9664` has put together a web-based tool which can be used to alter the default key bindings for each emulator, as well as to create game-specific bindings - you can [find that tool here](https://bnister.github.io/sf2000/bisrv_keymaps.html).
+Using both their findings, we now have a tool which can be used to update both the global button mappings for the emulators, as well as create per-ROM mappings - you can [find this tool here](https://vonmillhausen.github.io/sf2000/tools/buttonMappingChanger.htm).

 ### Boot Logo
 When the device is powered on, a "Welcome" image is displayed for a short time before the main menu appears.
 This image comes from inside `biserv.asd`, at offset `0x9B91D8`.
 It's a `512x200` RGB565 Little Endian raw image file, and looks like this: